sorry-cypress/sorry-cypress/README.md

 ### Is it production-ready?

 The `director` service - yes.
-I have been using `https://sorry-cypress.herokuapp.com/` to run 500+ parallelized tests, each with ±90 spec files and overall 200+ tests.
+I have been using `https://sorry-cypress.herokuapp.com/` to run 500+ parallelized tests, each with ±90 spec files and 200+ tests.

 The other services are still very naive